webplatform/docs/tutorials/inheritance_and_cascade/index.md

 * Inheritance is associated with how the elements in the HTML markup inherit properties from their parent (containing) elements and pass them on to their children.
 * The cascade relates to CSS declarations being applied to a document, and how conflicting rules do or do not override each other.

-This article provides an overview of both concepts. [http://dev.opera.com/articles/view/28-inheritance-and-cascade/inheritance_cascade_code.zip Download the source code for the examples] in this article; the ZIP file contains the finished CSS and HTML, as well as the initial HTML template you can use as you follow along with the examples.
+This article provides an overview of both concepts.

 == Inheritance ==